Powered by Flyland Powered by Flyland

 What are the factors leading to cocaine abuse?

 Addiction to this potent stimulant develops quickly, partly because the effects of cocaine only last for a short time.
-To maintain the euphoric feeling, a person abusing cocaine will desire to take cocaine frequently and repeatedly in a short time.
-Chronic cocaine abuse creates a physical tolerance to the drug, which pushes the person addicted to cocaine to handle increasingly higher doses to obtain the same high, which quickly leads to physical and psychological addiction.
+To maintain the euphoric feeling, a person abusing cocaine will desire to take cocaine frequently and repeatedly in a short period of time.
+Chronic cocaine abuse creates a physical tolerance to the drug, which pushes the person addicted to cocaine to take increasingly higher doses to obtain the same high, which quickly leads to physical and psychological addiction.

 Cocaine addiction is highly prevalent, but those who end their addiction can find hope and help with addiction intervention at a rehab treatment center.
 Unfortunately, the side effects of cocaine addiction are dangerous to those using them and everyone around them.